Yurii Hlushko: Chita Trial & Exile

-He sat under Kolchak and was sentenced to death for fighting for organizing a Ukrainian Kiln, in order to prevent the russification of Ukrainians and their use for fratricidal struggle.
+He sat under Kolchak and was sentenced to death for fighting for organizing a Ukrainian Klyn, in order to prevent the russification of Ukrainians and their use for fratricidal struggle.

 Hlushko was sentenced to 10–15 years in the camps, a lifetime ban on living in the far eastern territory and the territory of the Ukrainian SSR.
 In the last word, many defendants did not address the judges, but to their people, as if knowing that it was there that their real court and sentences were.

 I’m not asking for mercy.
 My only wish is that my people should not forget what we fought for.
 We are not criminals, we are fighters for truth and freedom!.